skymandr/TailWimpLite/README.md

 ## Usage
-`Ctrl+Shift+Arrow Key` moves the current window in the direction specified, where current window is defined as either the topmost window with input focus, or the topmost window over all if there is no window with focus.
+`Ctrl+Shift+Arrow Key` moves the current window in the direction specified, anchoring it to the margin in the direction of movement.
+Current window is defined as either the topmost window with input focus, or the topmost window over all if there is no window with focus.
-Two moves – one vertical and one horizontal in any order – are needed to get the window into a corner quadrant.
 This will also move the window to the top of the window pile, unless this has choice has been deactivated.

+The window will be maximized in the perpendicular dirction to the movement, unless it is already anchored to one of those margins.
+This means that two moves, one vertical and one horizontal in any order, will get the window into a corner quadrant.
+The exception is if a window in a corner is moved in one of the directions where it is already anchored.
+It will then be maximized in the perpendicular direction, _i.e_ a window in the bottom left corner moved left will be maximized vertically.

 If padding is specified, space on the desktop will be reserved around the windows to allow access to the icon bar, iconized windows and the like.
 By default, only bottom padding is non-zero, in order to show the icon bar.

 ## Choices